kev-chen/CS-475-Assignment-4/README.md

 There is only one client set up in the server's clients list, which the client will take the name of by default.

+Note: Port 13456 must be used when connecting to the EC2 instance.

 ## Usage
 Make sure the pycrypto module is installed by running